The Honorary Degrees Committee annually seeks to identify potential nominees for the award of Honorary Degrees.

 Whilst it would be advantageous for potential recipients to have a Northern Ireland/Queen's connection, this is not a prerequisite.
 Ideally, an award should not only reflect positively on recipients in relation to their personal achievements, but should also raise the profile of the University and promote opportunities for the future development of strategic alliances.
 Nominations are, therefore, particularly encouraged in respect of figures of international standing and eminence.

-Accordingly, the Search Committee would be pleased to receive nominations for consideration in line with the process set out below:
+Accordingly, the Committee would be pleased to receive nominations for consideration in line with the process set out below:

 (iii) All other nominations can be submitted using the online nomination form.

 All nominations require to be forwarded to the Registrar's Office, in the strictest confidence.
-Nominations are accepted throughout the year and will be considered by the Search Committee during the formal selection process, which is initiated annually in May.
-To assist the Search Committee in the selection process, it is important that the pro forma be completed as fully as possible.
+Nominations are accepted throughout the year and will be considered by the Committee during the formal selection process, which is initiated annually in May.
+To assist the Committee in the selection process, it is important that the pro forma be completed as fully as possible.

 You may nominate more than one person and are encouraged to do so.
-Anyone nominated should not be approached and all names forwarded to the Search Committee must be treated as strictly confidential.
+Anyone nominated should not be approached and all names forwarded to the Committee must be treated as strictly confidential.